Harvard, MIT seek temporary halt to Trump administration rule on international students | Law-Order

 The announcement left students, professors, and universities scrambling to figure out exactly who would be affected by the rule and how those affected could comply without having to leave the country.
 On Twitter, professors across the country offered to teach outdoor in-person independent study courses for affected students.
 The ICE policy change marked an unexpected reversal of exceptions to the rules limiting online learning for foreign students when colleges and universities in March rushed to shutter campuses and move to virtual classes as the pandemic forced lockdowns.

-ICE "proceeded without any indication of having considered the health of students, faculty, university staff, or communities," the complaint said.
-The suit alleges the government skirted the proper rulemaking process and is asking the court to strike it down.
+ICE "proceeded without any indication of having considered the health of students, faculty, university staff, or communities," the two schools' complaint said.
+The lawsuit alleges the government skirted the proper rulemaking process and is asking the court to strike it down.

 ALSO READ